A Victim Of Circumstance

-The first sense we develop in the womb is that of feeling, we can’t comprehend what it is we’re feeling due to a lack of mental development, but said feeling eventually becomes a part of our very DNA and thanks to the umbilical cord.
+The first sense we develop in the womb is that of feeling.
+We can’t comprehend what it is we’re feeling because of a lack of mental development, but said feeling eventually becomes a part of our very DNA, and thanks to the umbilical cord.

 The umbilical cord is a direct connection between mother and fetus.
-So not only does it offers a means for the fetus to receive food and drink, but it also allows for the fetus to feel everything that the mother feels... everything.
-This is why it is said that when a woman is with child, she should be in the most positive environment as possible.
-But say that her environment isn’t positive, but as chaotic as it gets.
-She’s frustrated, agitated, angry, etc., her fetus will begin to feel the same way.
+So, not only does it offer a means for the fetus to receive food and drink, but it also allows for the fetus to feel everything the mother feels... everything.
+Therefore, when a woman is with child, she should be in the most positive environment as possible.
+But say her environment isn’t positive, but as chaotic as it gets.
+She’s frustrated, agitated, angry, etc. Her fetus will feel the same way.

 Now the child is born into a chaotic world and brought up in a chaotic home environment.
-How is it that this child won’t become a product of its circumstance, when its circumstance, is all it has ever felt?
+How is it this child won’t become a product of its circumstance, when its circumstance is all it has ever felt?

-Now the mind of the child is developing more, so the feeling begins to become a thought, which will begin to dictate the action.
+Now the mind of the child is developing more, so the feeling becomes a thought, which will dictate the action.
 The older the child gets, the less likely his/her mind can be changed.
-So now they’re becoming everything that was felt starting within the womb, and that they continued to feel, within the world.
+So, now they’re becoming everything that was felt starting within the womb and they continue to feel, within the world.

-Those with degrees begin to diagnose him/her incorrectly because they have partial knowledge of his/her overall situation, and due to the parent/parents’ neglect.
-Now the child is made worse via medication meant to heal but only hurts because the situation is deeper than a simple solution.
+Those with degrees diagnose him/her incorrectly because they have partial knowledge of his/her overall situation, and because of the parent/parents’ neglect.
+Now the child is made worse via medication meant to heal, but only hurts because the situation is deeper than a simple solution.

 Don’t allow people who don’t know your child or children’s situation to tell you why they behave as they do.
-We know more about our child or children than any psychologist ever could, or at least we should anyway.
-Seeing that our children are cared for accordingly should be a top priority of ours, seeing that they had no say so in being born.
+We know more about our child or children than any psychologist ever could, or at least we should, anyway.
+Seeing our children are cared for accordingly should be a top priority of ours, seeing they had no say so in being born.

-If we want to start to understand what our children’s problems are we have to begin by looking at the problems within ourselves first and foremost.
+If we want to understand what our children’s problems are, we have to begin by looking at the problems within ourselves foremost.
 Food for thought.